itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;For the global monitor, the `Monitor` function is utilized to retrieve the monitor manager for the current project, which allows users to access and manage various types of monitors used during simulation.
 The `name` parameter represents the name of the Global Option associated with the monitor.
 The `type` parameter defines the type of the Global Option and is formatted as a list containing one of several monitor types, such as `["electric_monitor"], ["current_monitor"], ["charge_monitor"], ["band_monitor"], ["profile_monitor"], ["global_monitor", "global_option"], ["time_monitor"], ["power_monitor"], or ["mode_expansion"]`.
 The `property` parameter is used to define and set the relevant parameters specific to the chosen monitor type.
-These parameters control the behavior and data collection settings of the monitor during the simulation.
+These parameters control the monitor's behavior and data collection settings during the simulation.

 </div>

 <div class="text-justify">

-&emsp;&emsp;For the power monitor, the power monitor is a configuration setting that allows users to specify various simulation parameters.The `name` parameter is used to assign a name to the power monitor.The `type` parameter defines the type of power monitor.
+&emsp;&emsp;The power monitor is a configuration setting that allows users to specify various simulation parameters.
+The `name` parameter assigns a name to the power monitor.
+The `type` parameter defines the type of power monitor.
 The `general` parameter pertains to settings related to the frequency domain and frequency-dependent behaviors of the simulation.
-The `geometry` parameter is used to define the geometric characteristics of the simulated structure.The `mode_expansion` parameter involves relevant settings for mode expansion simulations.
-By utilizing these input parameters, users can customize the simulation settings to achieve accurate and comprehensive results based on their specific simulation requirements.
+The `geometry` parameter is used to define the geometric characteristics of the simulated structure.
+The `mode_expansion` parameter involves relevant settings for mode expansion simulations.
+Users can customize the simulation settings by utilizing these input parameters to achieve accurate and comprehensive results based on their specific simulation requirements.

 </div>

-#### 2.7 FDTD simulation
+#### 2.7 FDTD Simulation

 <div class="text-justify">